-Imagine for a moment that you are driving on the 401 doing the speed limit at 100 km/hr.
+Imagine for a moment that you are driving on Highway 401 doing the speed limit at 100 km/hr.
 Traffic is moving along and other cars are moving along with you with minor differences in speed, say from 90-110 km/hr.
-You are in a normal traffic flow and it's all fairly predictable and you maintain a nice comfortable cruising speed.
+You are in a normal traffic flow that's fairly predictable, allowing you to maintain a nice comfortable cruising speed.
 A car blows by doing 140 km/hr, weaving through traffic, disrupting traffic and risking an accident as other drivers brake suddenly when he cuts in front of them.
 Further along traffic all of a sudden bunches up, brake lights flash everywhere, and it's because someone is putting along at 60 km/hr, again disrupting traffic and risking an accident.
 The drivers doing 140 and 60 km/hr are driving at abnormal speeds that disrupt the normal traffic flow making the other drivers uncomfortable and incurring their ire.

 Why is 100 km/hr considered "normal"?
 Because of an arbitrarily posted speed limit that everyone agrees to adhere to.
-On other highways and in other jurisdictions the speed limits are different setting a different standard for normal.
+On other highways and in other jurisdictions the speed limits vary, setting a different standard for normal.
 But consider what is happening as everyone drives at normal (or abnormal speed).
 When you press the throttle, you cause fuel to flow to the engine.
 You are causing an input of energy.
 You control how much energy is input into the system, but you are still inputting energy.
 The normal state for your vehicle (when turned on) is when the engine is idling.
 There is no "normal" amount of energy that you input.
 Everything above idle is variable and subject to the decisions you make.
-On the other roads the amount of energy required to maintain their normals varies appropriately.
+On various roads the amount of energy required to maintain the posted normal speed varies appropriately.

 It is much the same with our climate.
 The amount of CO2, methane and other labelled green house gasses in the atmosphere are the throttle that control how much solar energy is trapped and inputted into our climate.
 An ideal system, where the throttle is kept at an even setting, can process and remove excess CO2 keeping things more or less in balance.
 Human activity is disrupting this balance by causing the throttle to be increasingly depressed, continuously increasing the energy input into the system and accelerating the warming process.